AndrewjSage/andrewjsage.github.io/hobbies.md

 title: Hobbies
 ---

-I enjoy running and have recently begun competing in distance races.
-I have run four half-marathons and am currently training for the 2017 Des Moines Marathon.
+I enjoy running and recently completed the 2017 Des Moines Marathon, my first race of that distance.
+I have also completed four half-marathons.

  ![alt text](img/race.jpg)